Aleksandr Solzhenitsyn: Return to Russia

-Aleksandr Solzhenitsyn looks out from a train, in Vladivostok, summer 1994, before departing on a journey across Russia.
+Solzhenitsyn looks out from a train, in Vladivostok, summer 1994, before departing on a journey across Russia.
 Solzhenitsyn returned to Russia after nearly 20 years in exile.

 In 1990, his Soviet citizenship was restored, and, in 1994, he returned to Russia with his wife, Natalia, who had become a United States citizen.
 Their sons stayed behind in the United States (later, his eldest son Yermolai returned to Russia).
 From then until his death, he lived with his wife in a dacha in Troitse-Lykovo in west Moscow between the dachas once occupied by Soviet leaders Mikhail Suslov and Konstantin Chernenko.
 A staunch believer in traditional Russian culture, Solzhenitsyn expressed his disillusionment with post-Soviet Russia in works such as Rebuilding Russia, and called for the establishment of a strong presidential republic balanced by vigorous institutions of local self-government.
 The latter would remain his major political theme.
 Solzhenitsyn also published eight two-part short stories, a series of contemplative "miniatures" or prose poems, and a literary memoir on his years in the West The Grain Between the Millstones, translated and released as two works by the University of Notre Dame as part of the Kennan Institute's Solzhenitsyn Initiative.
 The first, Between Two Millstones, Book 1: Sketches of Exile (1974–1978), was translated by Peter Constantine and published in October 2018, the second, Book 2: Exile in America (1978–1994) translated by Clare Kitson and Melanie Moore and published in October 2020.

 Once back in Russia, Solzhenitsyn hosted a television talk show program.
 Its eventual format was Solzhenitsyn delivering a 15-minute monologue twice a month; it was discontinued in 1995.
 Solzhenitsyn became a supporter of Vladimir Putin, who said he shared Solzhenitsyn's critical view towards the Russian Revolution.

 All of Solzhenitsyn's sons became U.S. citizens.
 One, Ignat, is a pianist and conductor.
-Another Solzhenitsyn son, Yermolai, works for the Moscow office of McKinsey & Company, a management consultancy firm, where he is a senior partner.
+Another Solzhenitsyn son, Yermolai, is a senior partner at McKinsey & Company in Shanghai.

 Death

-Russian President Dmitry Medvedev and many Russian public figures attended Solzhenitsyn's funeral ceremony, 6 August 2008.
+Russian president Dmitry Medvedev and many Russian public figures attended Solzhenitsyn's funeral ceremony, 6 August 2008.

 Solzhenitsyn died of heart failure near Moscow on 3 August 2008, at the age of 89.
 A burial service was held at Donskoy Monastery, Moscow, on 6 August 2008.
-He is buried on the same day in the monastery, in a spot he had chosen.
+He was buried on the same day in the monastery, in a spot he had chosen.
 Russian and world leaders paid tribute to Solzhenitsyn following his death.